Letters and Emails

-- Click on E-xcellent Mail, to the left, to read about Chris Thurber’s ideas on how to send a loving Email that actually resembles a handwritten letter in content, if not in form.
+- Click here to read E-xcellent Mail, and learn about Chris Thurber’s ideas on how to send a loving email that actually resembles a handwritten letter in content, if not in form.

 - Send a letter a few days before Check-In Day to be sure your camper gets mail on the first day of camp!

-- Get into a rountine, and send an Email first thing every morning, or last thing at night.
+- Get into a routine, and send an Email first thing every morning, or last thing at night.

 Care packages are also great!
 Check out these companies that specialize in camp care packages, or you can make your own and include puzzles, frisbees, games, clothes, books, magazines, film, stationery, batteries, and stamps.

 What to send, and what not to send…

 Please review the list of items prohibited at camp in your Camp Handbook, and do not send anything on the list, including food, candy, or gum.
 Campers open their care packages in the camp office, and a staff member will discard any prohibited items.
 It’s terrible to see your favorite cookies, and then not be able to enjoy them, so please don’t send them.